scottcmoore/rubyconf_2021_customizing_rubocop/instructions.md

 RuboCop has several callbacks that get called in the course of a run, like:
 - on_new_investigation: this gets called per-file, as RuboCop begins linting the file.
-- on_send: this gets called as RuboCop parses a method call.
+- on_send: this gets called as RuboCop parses any message being sent to an object.

 Right now, we want to just look at comments across the _entire_ file, so we can define an `on_new_investigation` method to hook into that callback.
 Add some code to your Cop like: